 Executive Director, Workforce

 Damien Stewart was appointed to the position in 2017 and leads workforce policy and coordination, staff recruitment and employment, and employee relations.

 Mr Stewart has nearly 30 years’ experience in the State’s public sector across a number of Government agencies, including holding executive positions in the Department for Child Protection and Family Support, the Department of the Premier and Cabinet and the Department of Corrective Services.

 Executive Director, Professional Standards and Conduct

 Fiona Hunt joined us in 2019 and is responsible for standards of staff professional conduct and integrity, management of staff misconduct allegations, audit, risk management, criminal history screening and legal services.

 Executive Director, Strategy and Policy

-Alison Ramm was appointed to this position in 2019 and is responsible for leading our strategic and policy direction and oversees organisational governance.
+Jim Bell was appointed to this position in 2020 and is responsible for leading our strategic and policy directions, and oversees organisational governance.